-The escrow holder is careful to assure that all terms and conditions of the seller's and buyer's negotiated agreement are completed prior to the sale being finished.
-This includes securing payments and certificates, filling out required forms, and seeking out the release documents for any loans or liens that have been paid off with the transaction, assuring you have a clear title to your home before the asking price is fully paid.
+The escrow holder makes sure that all terms and conditions of the seller's and buyer's agreement are reached prior to the sale being finalized.
+This includes securing payments and documents, filling out required forms, and getting the release documents for any loans or liens that were cleared with the transaction, assuring you have a free title to your property before the agreed upon price is fully paid.

 Escrow agents want to obtain the following forms:

 - Terms of sale and any seller-assisted financing